Our team is available to you anytime for questions or concerns you may have after your no-scalpel vasectomy procedure.

 - On the same day of your vasectomy, you should go home and rest for the remainder of the day after the procedure.
 Minimize any kind of activity.
 Some men have no pain at all while many others have mild aches in the groin like being kicked in the nuts or abdomen.
 That’s because the testes originate from the abdomen as an embryo and share the same nerve supply.
 Anything in the scrotum may be perceived in the abdomen as well.
-This lasts on average for about 7 days, longer in some men (up to a 2-3 weeks).
+The normal healing time after vasectomy ranges from 1 to 3 weeks, with an average of about 14 days.

 - You will have only one small wound less than 1 cm after your procedure.
 It may be anywhere from the base of your penis to anywhere on your scrotum.
-With Premium Service, a thin layer of our specially formulated skin glue is applied that works immediately to help stop bleeding, helps prevent infection, and promotes healing of the wound faster.
-Apply the antibiotic ointment over the skin glue and apply gauze over top of both twice a day for the next 2 days.
+A thin layer of our specially formulated skin glue is applied that works immediately to help stop bleeding, helps prevent infection, and promotes healing of the wound faster.
 The skin glue will peel off after just a few hours (often same day) but will continue to work and the wound will generally seal in 2-3 days.
 A little bleeding from the wound is normal.
-Without the glue the wound will take about 7-10 days to heal.

 - You may take a daily shower the next day.